Folklore studies: Great Depression and the Federal Writers' Project

 Then came the 1930s and the worldwide Great Depression.
 In the United States the Federal Writers' Project was established as part of the WPA.
 Its goal was to offer paid employment to thousands of unemployed writers by engaging them in various cultural projects around the country.
 These white collar workers were sent out as field workers to collect the oral folklore of their regions, including stories, songs, idioms and dialects.
 The most famous of these collections is the Slave Narrative Collection.
 The folklore collected under the auspices of the Federal Writers Project during these years continues to offer a goldmine of primary source materials for folklorists and other cultural historians.

 As chairman of the Federal Writers' Project between 1938 and 1942, Benjamin A. Botkin supervised the work of these folklore field workers.
 Both Botkin and John Lomax were particularly influential during this time in expanding folklore collection techniques to include more detailing of the interview context.
 This was a significant move away from viewing the collected artifacts as isolated fragments, broken remnants of an incomplete pre-historic whole.
 Using these new interviewing techniques, the collected lore became embedded in and imbued with meaning within the framework of its contemporary practice.
 The emphasis moved from the lore to the folk, i.e. the groups and the people who gave this lore meaning within contemporary daily living.

 German folklore in the Third Reich

 In Europe during these same decades, folklore studies were drifting in a different direction.
 Throughout the 19th century folklore had been tied to romantic ideals of the soul of the people, in which folk tales and folksongs recounted the lives and exploits of ethnic folk heroes.
 Folklore chronicled the mythical origins of different peoples across Europe and established the beginnings of national pride.
 By the first decade of the 20th century there were scholarly societies as well as individual folklore positions within universities, academies, and museums.
-However, the study of German Volkskunde had yet to be defined as an academic discipline.